60 Plus Association

 Influencing the 2012 Election

-While the 60 Plus Association claims to be "non-partisan", it endorses exclusively Republican candidates, and runs attack ads aimed at Democrats.
+While the 60 Plus Association claims to be non-partisan, it endorses almost exclusively Republican candidates, and generally runs attack ads aimed at Democrats.
 During the 2012 Election cycle, the 60 Plus Association focused mostly on Senate races, attacking Tim Kaine of Virginia with a $770,000 ad campaign in late August.
-The group also made ad buys totaling $1 million against Sherrod Brown in Ohio, and $1.1 million against Bill Nelson in Florida.
-The group also ran a $545,000 ad campaign against Tammy Baldwin in Wisconsin..
+The group also made ad buys totaling $1 million against Democrats Sherrod Brown in Ohio, and $1.1 million against Bill Nelson in Florida.
+The group also ran a $545,000 ad campaign against Democrat Tammy Baldwin in Wisconsin.
 Their ads generally target the candidate for supporting the Affordable Care Act, which they claim robs medicare of hundreds of billions of dollars, putting seniors at risk (when in fact the medicare "cuts" are a cost-saving measure supported by many Republicans, including the 2012 Republican ticket of Mitt Romney and Paul Ryan).

 The 60 Plus Association has grown considerably in recent years: